linkunctrl/Fedora-gnome-rice-configs/fedora-gnome-shutdown-reboot-fix.md

 # Fedora GNOME: Shutdown Triggers a Reboot Instead of Powering Off

 ## Problem
-Clicking **Power Off** in GNOME on Fedora didn't shut the machine down — it rebooted instead, showing my (customized) GRUB screen twice before landing back on the desktop.
+Clicking **Power Off** in GNOME on Fedora didn't shut the machine down, it rebooted instead, showing my (customized) GRUB screen twice before landing back on the desktop.

 ## Diagnosis